Microsoft One Drive Connector

-The next step is to add scopes to the app.
-To do that go to the API permissions tab and click Add a permission button.
+Navigate to the API permissions tab and click Add a permission.

-In the next step go to the Token configuration tab, click Add optional claim button and add new claim:
+Navigate to the Token configuration tab, click Add optional claim and add a new claim as follows:

-The final step is to create a Client secret key for your app.
-To do that go to the Certificates & secrets tab, click New client secret button and add a key:
+To create a Client secret key for your app, navigate to the Certificates & secrets tab, click New client secret and add a key: